ManiAm/RAG-Search/README.md

 After loading the documents, we use the `RecursiveCharacterTextSplitter` to divide the content into manageable chunks.
 This splitter intelligently breaks down long documents by recursively looking for natural split points—such as paragraph breaks or sentence boundaries—before resorting to fixed-size chunks.

-We have configured the text splitter with a `chunk size` of 1000 and a `chunk overlap` of 200, which provides an effective balance between semantic coherence and retrieval performance.
+We have configured the text splitter with a `chunk_size` of 1000 characters and a `chunk_overlap` of 200, which provides an effective balance between semantic coherence and retrieval performance.
 Each chunk contains up to 1000 characters, and the 200-character overlap ensures contextual continuity between adjacent chunks—minimizing the risk of splitting important information across chunk boundaries.
-The optimal choice of chunk_size and chunk_overlap depends on several factors, including the capabilities of the embedding model, the structure of the source documents, and the target use case (e.g., semantic search vs. document Q&A).
+The optimal choice of `chunk_size` and `chunk_overlap` depends on several factors, including the capabilities of the embedding model, the structure of the source documents, and the target use case (e.g., semantic search vs. document Q&A).

 ## Getting Started